 Croats arrive on Losinj

-The island came to be part of the Austrian Empire from 1814, and was a part of it up until the end of World War I. During this time, Losinj further prospered and tourism on the island became popular, with the wealthier citizens of the Empire holidaying on the island.
+The island became part of the Austrian Empire in 1814, and remained so until the end of World War I. During this time, Losinj further prospered and tourism on the island became popular; the wealthier citizens of the Austrian Empire holidayed on the island.
+The first hotel on the island of Losinj was built in 1887.
+You can read more on the history of tourism on the island here.

-In 1920, the island was actually given to Italy – as well as some of the other nearby islands and parts of mainland – by the Treaty of Rapallo.
+In 1920, the island was actually given to Italy by the Treaty of Rapallo.
+This is also the case of some of the other nearby islands such as Cres and parts of mainland, especially Istria (and famously Zadar further south along the coast).

 Occupied during World War II, the island of Losinj became part of Yugoslavia after the war.
 The island was part of Croatia when it declared independence in 1991.